moaradwan/deep-learning-contextual-bandits/README.md

 ## 6.1.
 Testbed

-To build our evaluation pipeline we used tf-agents to construct a testbed for loading the data, defining the environment, building different agents, and running the training loop.
+To build our evaluation pipeline, we used tf-agents to construct a testbed to load the data, define the environment, build different agents, and run the training loop.
 The OBD data is loaded in memory using tf dataset API.
 We only used the data for random policy and men's campaigns for evaluating the agents.
-The input categorical features are converted to one-hot encoding.
-Time stamp feature is converted into two features, first is the hour of the day, and second is the day of the week.
-The data is divided into small batches of 10 and the agents give actions for each batch in one call.
+The categorical input features are converted to one-hot encoding.
+The timestamp feature is converted into two features: the hour of the day, and the second is the day of the week.
+The data is divided into small batches of 10, and the agents give actions for each batch in one call.
 A training loop is conducted to cover the whole length of the data so that the agent sees the data at least once.
-The training algorithm makes 100 steps of environment batches first before updating updating the agent's model of the reward.
-This means that the agent will update its model after 1000 predictions thus simulating online models with delayed feedbacks.
+The training algorithm makes 100 steps of environment batches first before updating the agent's model of the reward.
+This means that the agent will update its model after 1000 predictions, thus simulating online models with delayed feedbacks.

 ![training_flow](./imgs/training_flow.png)